JeetKumarRamnani/Full-Stack-Web-Dev-Batch-1/Class 12/HTML_Advance_4.md

-Absolutely, I've added more details to the sections that needed further explanation and arranged them accordingly:

----

 # Lecture 12: HTML Layout Elements - Div, Span, Semantic Elements And How Data Is Submitted To Server

 ## Table of Contents